Understanding PMOS (PCOS) and Fertility

 Building a collaborative relationship with knowledgeable healthcare providers is essential.
 Consider these tips:

-• Seek providers who have experience with PCOS and fertility
+• Seek providers who have experience with PMOS and fertility

 • Prepare questions before appointments